home-assistant/home-assistant.io/source/_integrations/http.markdown

 {% configuration %}
 server_host:
   description: "Only listen to incoming requests on specific IP/host.
-By default it will accept all IPv4 connections.
-Use `server_host: ::0` if you want to listen to (and only) IPv6."
+By default the `http` integration will accept all IPv4 and IPv6 connections.
+Use `server_host: 0.0.0.0` if you want to only listen to IPv4 addresses."
   required: false
-  type: string
+  type: [list, string]
   default: 0.0.0.0
 server_port:
   description: Let you set a port to use.